aws/firelens-datajet/readme.md

 # Firelens Datajet
 Route test data to Fluent Bit flexibly.
-This system can be run locally with a local Fluent Bit process or compiled to a docker image and run with a sidecar aws-for-fluent-bit container.
+THIS IS A TEST This system can be run locally with a local Fluent Bit process or compiled to a docker image and run with a sidecar aws-for-fluent-bit container.

 The purpose of Firelens-Datajet is to abstract test configuration from implementation code